Learn how to use @devintern/pm effectively

 - technical: Includes Technical Considerations section

---model, -m <model>: AI model to use (e.g., “sonnet”, “opus”, or full model name)--decompose: Decompose the story into subtasks (default: off)--confirm: Interactively confirm each subtask before creating--help, -h: Show help message
+--model, -m <model>: AI model to use (e.g., “sonnet”, “opus”, or full model name)--decompose: Decompose the story into subtasks (default: off)--confirm: Interactively confirm each subtask before creating--verbose, -v: Enable verbose API logging for debugging (same as settingDEVINTERN_VERBOSE=1)--help, -h: Show help message

 Examples